The night reconnaissance unit 3.(F)/Nacht was renamed 1.(F)/123 with immediate effect.

 Oranienburg asked about the weather expected for Biblis next morning, which suggests that Sommer was due to fly back there.

 continued on next page...

-A chronology based on the surviving pages of the General der Aufklärungsflieger's War Diary; Allied intelligence reports; deciphered German signals traffic; and a long and enjoyable correspondence with the late Erich Sommer.
+A chronology based on the surviving pages of the General der Aufklärungsflieger's War Diary; Allied intelligence reports; deciphered German signals traffic; and a long and rewarding correspondence with the late Erich Sommer.
 Although Erich had lost all his papers in the hectic last days of the war, his memory for dates was very accurate—albeit not flawless—and his recollections of events were vivid (as were his opinions of the High Command).
 He remained keenly interested in everything that the archives could reveal about his flying career and those of his friends and colleagues.

 The release in recent years of the files of Government Code & Cipher School has made it possible to clear up many (but not all) of the gaps and conflicting stories recognised in the account of these events in Air War Italy 1944–45.